deadlyvipers/dojo_rules/introduction.md

 Hy there, I'm Cristian.
-I don't have a favorite path yet.
+My favorite path is HTML & CSS.